Okpainmo/deeco/README.md

 > Please take note that package management in this project is done using PNPM not NPM.

 > You might need to do some more setups.
 If you ever get into any issues, just create a github issue, I'll respond as soon as possible.
-I'll also be a twitter DM or an email way.
+I'll also be just a twitter DM or an email way.

 - Twitter: https://twitter.com/AJ_Okpainmo